alejandrochang/StudyGuideNotes/node.md

 46. Middleware
 Code that sits between two layers of software.
 In the case of Express, it sits between the request and the response.

-46. REST - Representational State Transfer
+47. REST - Representational State Transfer
 An architectural style for building API's.
 We decide that HTTP verbs and urlss mean something.
-GOOD URL structure, and follow http methods the way that one would anticipate.
+GOOD URL structure, which follows specific http methods the way that one would anticipate.
 It is mostly for communicating your routes and code to other programmers.

-46.
-46.
-46.
+48. Pipe
+Connecting two streams by writing to ones stream what is being read from anbother.
+In Node you pipe from a Readable stream to a Writable stream.

+49.

+50.

+51.

+52.

+53.

+54.
+55.
+56.